LuCeHe/lucehe.github.io/manuscripts/english-today-doac/doac-english-today.md

 luca.celotti_herranz@sorbonne-universite.fr

 Intended for English Today.
 Please consider this submission for editor review.

+Abstract
+English spelling takes children more than twice as long to learn as regular systems such as Italian, because the letters do not keep one sound.
+The International Phonetic Alphabet already writes the sounds, but most people will not use a new alphabet or a new keyboard.
+This paper proposes DoAc, short for dots and accents: the five familiar vowel letters, each with five kinds of Hungarian-style mark, giving 25 vowel signs.
+That is enough for the high British count of vowel phonemes.
+When two vowels are heard, as in night, they are written as two letters (nait).
+If an r is heard, it is written.
+The palatal glide is written i (yes is ies, yacht is iát, queue is kiú).
+Unmarked vowels may be used for speed, but they are formally incomplete.
+Earlier reforms left the Latin alphabet, ran out of vowel signs, changed too little, or made children learn two systems.
+DoAc is a capacity argument and a working map, not a teaching trial.

 Keywords: English spelling; orthography; vowels; diacritics; literacy; spelling reform